xiexh20/VisTracker/README.md

 It will take around 6~8 hours to finish a sequence of 1500 frames (50s).

 Tips: the runtime bottlenecks are the SMPL-T pre-fitting (step 1-2) and joint optimization (step 6) in `scripts/demo.sh`.
-If you have a cluster with multiple GPU machines, you can run multiple sequences in parallel by specifying the `--start` and `--end` option for these commands.
+If you have a cluster with multiple GPU machines, you can run multiple sequences/jobs in parallel by specifying the `--start` and `--end` option for these commands.
 This will separate one long sequence into several chunks and each job only optimizes the chunk specified by start and end frames.

 ## Training
 Train a SIF-Net model: